pentzzsolt/sass-is-int/README.md

 ## Contributing

 Questions and feedback are welcome.
-If you have anything to add, want to correct something in the README, or just want to start a discussion about this project, feel free to open an issue.
+If you have anything to add, want to correct something in the README, or just want to start a discussion about this project, feel free to [open an issue on GitHub](https://github.com/pentzzsolt/sass-is-int/issues).

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/pentzzsolt/sass-is-int/tags).

 ## Authors